jon-osterman/rektcontrack/content/pages/about.md

 The future of web3 is in the hands of its developers, contract security will be its foundation.
 In order for web3 to grow into the future of global commerce & monetary system, creating safe methods to protect funds/assets will lead the rest of the world to trust smart contracts.

-## Learn by failing
+## Learn from failure

 Since the beginning, issues with smart contracts have lead to millions of dollars being lost to hackers who found vulmerabilities in the code.
 Most notably [The DAO](https://en.wikipedia.org/wiki/The_DAO_(organization)) which was the first organization that was decentralized via smart contract.
-The outcome was like that of the Titanic, wide-eyed and with the belief it could was unsinkable, until it wasn't.
+The first smart contract was ironically the first to be hacked.

+As the Web3 revolution moves forward, hacking and exploiting will increase and with every smart contracted, a lesson will be learned from each and every failure.
+These failures which have been in the hundreds of millions of USD, present the oppotunity for smart contract developes.

-## Facundis quid
+## Help others

-Venerit conveniunt per memori sed laniarat Dromas, solum tum.
-Undis lacteus infitiatur adest [acies certius](http://www.tollit-clamavit.io/) inscius, cum ad emittunt dextra.

-Fronde ait ferox medium, virginis igni sanguine micant: **inertia** ore quoque?
-Iaculi quicquid **virescere misit stirpe** Theseus Venerem!
-Falce taceo oves, idem fugit, non abiit palam quantum, fontes vinci et abiit.
-Deiectoque exstabant **Phrygiae** cepit munus tanto.
+Our purpose at   Rektcontracts is

-## Et capienda Peneia
+##

 *Haec moenia pater* signataque urget, ait quies laqueo sumitque.
 Misit sit moribunda terrae sequar longis hoc, cingebant copia cultros!
 Alis templi taeda